aiven/devportal/docs/products/clickhouse/howto/use-shards-with-distributed-table.rst

     SELECT count() FROM test_db.cash_flows_distributed

 As a response to this query, you can expect to receive a number of rows from all the shards.
-This is because when you connect on one node and read from the distributed table, Aiven for ClickHouse® aggregates the data from all the shards and return it all.
+This is because when you connect on one node and read from the distributed table, ClickHouse® aggregates the data from all the shards and return it all.

 2. Run a write query to insert new data into the distributed table::